La Chapelle-Launay: The Wars of Succession

 In the subsequent period, the Dukes of Brittany fought against the Counts of Nantes.
 These succession feuds resulted from time to time in Nantes passing under the sovereignty of the house of Anjou.
 The longest of these periods began in 1156 and lasted 45 years, representing a period of stability.
 In 1203 Brittany came under the dominion of the Capetians, the French monarchy.

-White-Crown Abbey first date known 1161.
+Abbey of Blanche-Couronne first date known 1161.

 The Second Breton War of Succession pitted the supporters of two different claimants against one another: those of the half-brother of the deceased John III, Duke of Brittany, Jean de Montfort, who relied on the Estates of Brittany who gathered in Nantes, and those of Charles I, Duke of Brittany, who was supported by King Philippe VI of France and was recognized as Duke of Brittany by the peers of the kingdom.
 The De Montfort dynasty emerged victorious from the conflict.

 The county was conquered in 1488, from which point Brittany was governed by the kings of France.
 The heir to the duchy, Anne of Brittany, married Charles VIII of France in 1491, and then Louis XII of France, making her Queen of France.
 At her death in 1514, she bequeathed her heart to the town of Nantes (currently in the Dobrée museum).
 Claude of France, the eldest daughter of Anne of Brittany, donated the duchy to her husband Francis I of France, but the Estates of Brittany themselves requested the union of Brittany and France in exchange for the continuation of their privileges, which ushered in the next period.